feast-dev/kubernetes-github-runner/README.md

 `GITHUB_ACCESS_TOKEN` must have `repo` access for repository level runners.
 Please see the following [document](https://github.com/tcardonne/docker-github-runner#environment-variables) for more configuration options

-3. Deploy to Kubernetes
+3. Deploy to Kubernetes:

 ```
 kubectl apply -f deployment.yaml
 ```

-4. Confirm that the self-hosted runners appear in GitHub
+4. Confirm that the self-hosted runners appear in GitHub:

 ![](/runners.png)